 Isabella Welles Hunnewell Internship Program

 The Arnold Arboretum offers paid internships in collections management with concentrations in horticulture and landscape maintenance, arboriculture, plant production, or collections curation.
-Experiences combine hands-on training in horticulture with educational classes.
-The internships offer the opportunity to work directly within an historic landscape and its world-renowned scientific collection of trees and shrubs.
-Interns are accepted for 12- to 14-week appointments with the exception of a limited number of longer-term (18- to 24-week) appointments based on funding.
+Experiences combine hands-on training, educational classes, and visits to other botanical institutions.
+Interns are accepted for 12- to 14-week appointments (typically May through August) with the exception of a limited number of longer-term (18- to 24-week) appointments based on available funding.

-As part of the training program, interns work alongside professional staff in the Grounds Maintenance and Greenhouse departments.
-Interns participate in instructional sessions across disciplines to develop a broader sense of the Arboretum’s collections management practices.
+As part of the training program, interns work alongside professional staff in their host department and participate in instructional sessions across disciplines to develop a comprehensive sense of the Arboretum’s collections management practices.
 Field trips to other public gardens are offered throughout the summer to expose interns to the broader field of public horticulture and provide networking opportunities with professional staff at these institutions.
-As members of the Arboretum community, interns are encouraged to share their experience and knowledge and to participate fully in the work of the institution.
-Over the course of the summer, interns work in groups to address a real landscape management issue and present their proposal to their peers and Arboretum staff.
+As members of the Arboretum community, interns are encouraged to share their experience and knowledge, and to participate fully in the work of the institution.
+As a capstone project, interns work as a group to address a real collections management issue and present their proposal to their peers and Arboretum staff.

 Internships are available with the following concentrations:

-Staff members at the Dana Greenhouses propagate and grow the plant material that is eventually planted out onto the grounds of the Arnold Arboretum.
+Staff members at the Dana Greenhouses and Nursery propagate and grow all of the plant material that is eventually planted into the permanent collections of the Arboretum.
 They also raise a variety of plants for distribution, including the annual Plant Giveaway to the Friends of the Arnold Arboretum.
 Interns are introduced to the nursery and greenhouse production cycle and assist in watering, weeding, mulching, potting, and other jobs as required.
 The work varies from physical labor to technical work, with emphasis on proper growing methods.
-This internship also gives an overview of our accessioning and plant inventory process, including an introduction to BG-BASE™ Collections Management Software.
-Applicants should have some experience in woody plant propagation and/or greenhouse operations.
+This internship also gives an overview of our accessioning and plant inventory process, including an introduction to BG-BASE, collections management software.
+Applicants should have some experience in plant propagation and/or greenhouse operations.

 Expectations and Qualifications